 Being able to make my own artistic and creative changes to the source material is a very helpful exercise in understanding story structure for feature films.
 I plan to write and direct my own films and all the research and practice I can get before making that leap will ultimately make my work better.

 I never thought that anyone would interested in the fan projects that I worked on for myself but after posting on TikTok about my Obi-Wan edit, I was very surprised at the sheer magnitude of people that wanted to see my personal take on what these stories could look like as films.

 I am so incredibly grateful for everyone that has said such kind things.
 Because of the attention that my fan edits have seen, I've been a guest on a few podcasts, the news, written about in Variety, IGN, ScreenRant, and more, and I've been contacted by hundreds of thousands of Star Wars fans that love my work.

-So I just want to thank you all so much and I hope you enjoy these fan edits.
+So I just want to thank you all so much and, if you were able to see these fan edits, I hope you enjoyed them.
 May the Force be with you!